Medicare.gov

 Who's eligible

-Medicare covers an HBV screening test if your doctor or other health care provider orders one, and you meet one of these conditions:
+Your doctor or other health care provider must order one, and you must meet one of these conditions:

 • You’re at high risk for HBV infection.